justin-p/ansible-playbook-my-linux-workstation/README.md

 - Remove any containers left over from the converge command: `molecule destroy`

-- Run a the playbook and any included tests against clean containers: `molecule test`
+- Run the playbook and any included tests against clean containers: `molecule test`

 - Apply tests defined in the `verify.yml` file: `molecule verify`